Quickback Docs

 }

 The CMS reads these hints to render the appropriate form control for each field.
+The "richtext" hint renders a tiptap editor in edit mode and formatted HTML in view mode.
 See Input Hints for the full list of supported values.

 Display Column